When someone says they are “addicted to food,” what they are probably saying is that they feel a loss of control of their eating habits

 Compulsive eating treatment

-So here’s the good news: whether we call it food addiction or compulsive eating, treatment is available and there is hope.
+So here’s the good news: whether we call it food addiction or compulsive eating, treatment is available at eating disorder clinics nationwide

 - Learning to accept and eventually ignore cravings that lead to overeating, resulting in mental and physical duress